paazmaya/shigehachi/README.md

 will also be appended with the used `metric`, `style`, or `color`, depending of the relevance to the given method.

-For example while following the above example and setting the `longDiffName` to `true`, the generated three images would become with the default options:
+For example, while following the above example and setting the `longDiffName` to `true`, the generated three images would become with the default options:

 * `diff/image-pae-tint.png`